 “No need to exacerbate a wounded ego.”

 The Two of Cups symbolizes harmonious partnerships that are meant to be.
 These relationships can be based on love (as is the case with the couple pictured here), however, they can also be platonic partnerships based on mutual interests or goals.
-The message of the card is to create harmony in your most important relationships through positive and honest communication.
+The message of the card is to create harmony in your most important relationships with others.

-Who is the “other” in your most important current relationship?
+Who makes up the other part of your most important relationship?
 Do you let this person know how much they matter to you?
-Do you need to get out of your own head and see another’s perspective to restore harmony?
+Do you need to get out of your head and see another’s perspective to create more harmony?

 The Two of Cups pictures a loving couple.
 They are separated by the staff of Hermes, the Greek messenger god of communication.
 Topping the staff of Hermes is a giant lion’s head with wings.
 This represents that each person in the relationship will have their own sense of pride.
 They are very different, and yet it is important that each feels their differences are honored, not disparaged.
 The lion head can quickly override the relationship if the ego is damaged by either party.
 A wounded ego can severely damage a once loving partnership.
 The only way to ensure harmony, is for both parties to communicate (the staff of Hermes) in a manner that makes each feel equally important and valuable, leaving their personal dignity intact.

 The Two of Cups asks you to see the other person’s point of view, and to communicate in a manner that gives everyone the ability to walk away with their dignity affirmed.
 This goes for personal relationships, business partnerships, friendships, and family members.
-The message of the card is that none of us gets to where we are all by ourselves.
-We need cooperation to survive in this world.
+The message of the card is that none of us gets to where we are all by ourselves, we actually need others to thrive and survive in this world.

-People you love need to know that they matter.
+The people you love most need to know how much they matter.
 Don’t assume that they already do.
-Give a thoughtful gift or send a loving message.
-See the divine light in their eyes and recognize how much richer they make your life.
-Communicate in a way that restores harmony.
+Give a thoughtful gift, or send a loving message.
+See the light in their eyes as divine, just like yours.

-When the Two of Cups appears reversed it highlights miscommunications in relationships.
+When the Two of Cups appears reversed it highlights possible miscommunications in relationships.
 It also asks you to take responsibility for your part in intensifying or deescalating conflict.
-The large lion head on the card represents ego.
+The large lion head on the card represents EGO.
 Many of the miseries we experience in our relationships are rooted in pride.
 Sometimes this card can indicate you are experiencing the ego of another.
-When encountering wounded egos, it is important not to activate your own ego in response.
+When encountering wounded egos it is important not to activate your own ego in response.
 This has the same result as throwing gasoline on an already raging fire.
-The Two of Cups reversed asks you to talk less and listen more.
+The Two of Cups reversed asks you to talk less, and listen more.
 Be open and curious about what others have to say.

 This card is also the harbinger of resolution to misunderstandings, and miscommunications with others.
 The most important thing to convey is openness, love and understanding.

-Let go of your pride, your need to be right, and your need for the last word.
-Stop wasting energy on pettiness or conflicts.
-Do your part to bring light and healing to the world.
-There is no need to exacerbate already raging conflicts.
-Send love to those who've hurt you and be okay with peacefully walking away from those who are not receptive to resolution at this time.
-Send them love from a distance.
-The Two of Cups represents the old saying that “you can lead the horse to water, but you can’t make it drink.”
-Raise your personal standards of what a healthy relationship constitutes for you.
-Accept only the best for yourself and be selective about who you trust.
-Air out old issues and finally let them go.
+Let go of your pride, your need to be right, or your need for the last word.
+The important thing is to not waste energy on pettiness.
+Choose to be someone who brings light and healing to the world, not someone who exacerbates already raging conflicts.
+Send love to those who've hurt you, and be okay with peacefully walking away from a person that is not receptive to accepting resolution at this time.
+Send them love from a distance, they'll come to realize it one day!
+Raise your personal energy above that of personal pride.
 This will free you from a wounded ego.
-Rise above all the traps set by your ego, or the ego of another.
-Reestablish harmony by surrendering pride.
+Rise above all the traps that egos set and then fall into!